Mascerade/supervised-product-matching/README.md

 The  `src` directory are the helper functions to create data and generate the mode.

-The `models` directory contains the different models trained so far and also the fastText model (read the important section to download it)
+The `models` directory contains the different models trained so far and also the fastText model (read the important section to download it).

+The `data_scrapers` directory contains scripts to scrape data for creating training data.

 #### Important
 * Download the [training set used](http://data.dws.informatik.uni-mannheim.de/largescaleproductcorpus/data/v2/trainsets/cameras_train.zip) and put it into the `computers_train` directory.